Nutcracker: The Motion Picture: Reception

 Reviewers largely praised the film's design, but criticized the camerawork and editing, particularly for its use of closeups and medium shots.
 For example, in The New York Times, Janet Maslin gave Nutcracker a mixed review, describing it as "an ornate film that takes a sophisticated and ambitious approach to its material.
 And it shows why there's no good substitute for simply holding the camera still and letting dancers do what they do best."
 In the Los Angeles Times, Sheila Benson lauded the production design as "the Sendak spirit triumphant," but criticized the PNB dancers and the editing: "We see faces when we want to see whole figures ...
 Unless Ballard is cutting away out of kindness, which is a possibility."
 Roger Ebert's Chicago Sun Times review was similarly mixed: "It has been staged with great care and considerable beauty but it is nevertheless just a respectable version of a cultural artifact."
 Ballard responded to criticism about the editing in a post-release The New York Times interview, saying that the editing style was not what he had initially planned, but was a necessary result of the tight filming schedule.

 The film was nominated for a Young Artist Award for Best Family Motion Picture Drama in 1988.
+Ballard and Sendak remained friends and discussed other possible collaborations; Ballard was eager to film Sendak's picture book Very Far Away, for which Sendak prepared a screenplay adaptation, but they were unable to convince producers of the project's feasibility.

 Release

-The film was released on VHS, Betamax, and Laserdisc a few times in the 1980s and 1990s by Paramount Home Video, KVC Home Video, GoodTimes Home Video, and PolyGram Video respectfully.
+The film was released on VHS, Betamax, and Laserdisc a few times in the 1980s and 1990s by Paramount Home Video, KVC Home Video, GoodTimes Home Video, and PolyGram Video respectively.
 In 2011, MGM Home Entertainment through their Limited Edition Collection label and through 20th Century Fox Home Entertainment released it on DVD for the first time with the film's theatrical trailer as the only bonus material.
 In December 2017, Olive Films (under license from MGM) re-released the film on DVD and Blu-ray.